-In all cases, the dissertation/thesis author bears the ultimate responsibility for meeting Graduate School requirements.
+In all cases, the dissertation/thesis author bears the ultimate responsibility for meeting the Fox GraduateSchool requirements.
 It is the dissertation/thesis author who must pay the dissertation/thesis fee, activate the intent to graduate, meet deadlines for submission and corrections, and obtain faculty signatures.